MarksCode/keyreply/_posts/2015-11-30-Noob-enterprise-saas-guide.md

 The ASP.NET Boilerplate package also made it easy for us to create an API, so to implement our backend, we simply had to call the API from our suite of apps (iOS, Mac apps) or any client.

 Also, learning .NET may feel daunting initially, but it does have a lot of similarity with Java and won't be too difficult to pick up if you already have background writing in other languages.
 Do it the "traditional" way and read sample code, Stack Overflow everything, and edit it to your needs.

+Again, we emphasize the fact that you need to involve whoever's working on product and design on your team and ensure that what you're implementing is in line with the vision and roadmap of the product, has sound visual identity, and fits the user experience that you ideally would have tested with real people.

 Most of the challenges of building enterprise-grade apps come from inexperience and perhaps a lack of understanding of the requirements.
 The Martian (2015) provides the most apt analogy for startups: Mark Watney, was explaining to a class, after he got back from Mars
 > Space is against you, so the fear of death is natural.
 You just need to solve one problem after the other till the end to survive.